Meet the Staff

 Joe Fenbert joined AWSP in 1993 as an assistant challenge course manager at Cispus and a program coordinator for AWSL.
 As an ASB officer at Federal Way High School (Federal Way SD), he attended Mt.
 Rainier leadership camp at Cispus in 1979.
 Joe served on the staff of the Mt.
 Baker session of leadership camp staff, and was on the founding team that launched Cascade middle level leadership camp in 1993 and La Cima leadership camp in 2004.
 His professional education career includes eight years teaching middle level students at Tonasket Middle School (Tonasket SD) and Evergreen Middle School (Everett SD) and three years teaching in Venezuela and Honduras.
 He graduated from Green River Community College where he was the ASB president and from Eastern Washington University where he lettered in track and field and earned a bachelor’s degree in education.
 He currently serves on the school board of the White Pass SD.
 Joe and his wife Roanne, an elementary teacher, live in Randle and have two sons.

-James Layman joined the AWSL staff in the summer of 2017 as a Programming Specialist and providing support in Eastern Washington.
+James Layman joined the AWSL staff in the summer of 2017 as a Program Director with an emphasis on providing support in Eastern Washington.
 James has been involved in student leadership with AWSL since the summer of 2001, having attended Mt.
 Baker Leadership Camp and serving as a Junior Counselor at Mt.
 Triumph Leadership for three summers.
 James currently serves as Director of Mission Peak Leadership Camp, and is a Senior Counselor at Mt.
-Triumph and Chewelah Peak Leadership Camps.
+Triumph Leadership Camp.
 James is a graduate of Central Valley High School and attended Eastern Washington University with focuses in Music Education, Psychology and African-American History.
 James taught band and marching band throughout the Spokane area and is still an active marching band show designer.
-James currently serves on the strategic planning committee for the National Association of Workshop Directors (NAWD).
-James lives and works in Spokane, WA where he enjoys hanging with family and friends.
+James currently serves on the strategic planning committee for the National Association of Workshop Directors (NAWD) and serves on the PACE (Partners Advancing Character Education) Board in Spokane.
+James, through AWSL is a keynote speaker, and a program facilitator throughout Washington State.
+James lives and works out of Spokane, WA where he enjoys hanging with family and friends.

 Van Anderson, Administrative and Program Support; Webmaster